ISL: Hyderabad FC is about reviving the football culture in the city, says co-owner Varun Tripuraneni | Goal.com

 Looking back at his journey from team management to ownership, Varun Tripuraneni picked out the back-to-back sacking of coaches at Blasters as something that he could have managed with differently.

 "There are a lot of things I could have done better.
 The roles kept changing for me, the responsibility grew.
-Winning the title with Chennaiyin, reaching the semifinals in the first year were special, tough to pick one.
+Winning the title with Chennaiyin, reaching the final (in 2014 with Kerala Blasters as Team manager) in the first year were special, tough to pick one.

 "During my time at Kerala, we had a situation where we had two coaches changing in a very short span of time.
 That is one situation that we could have dealt with in a better way.
 I have tried to learn as much as possible."